inasafe/inasafe/docs/reporting-standards.md

 # General rules

-In line with InaSAFE's human interface guidelines, all titles should capitalise only the first letter of the first word in labels and titles.
+* In line with InaSAFE's human interface guidelines, all titles should capitalise only the first letter of the first word in labels and titles.
+* Titles, body text, table text, table text row heading and table text column headings for text content left aligned.
+* Numbers and table text column headings for number content right aligned.

 # Maps